The Still Point (film)

 The Still Point is a 1986 Australian film directed by Barbara Boyd-Anderson.
-Sarah, (Nadine Garner), a 15-year-old girl, who has a hearing impairment, is entering a crisis period in her life.
-Her future depends on the ability to emerge from the sheltered world her mother has created for her.
-In doing this she puts aside the self-imposed isolation of her deafness, and learns the value of her own identity.
+Sarah (Nadine Garner), a 15-year-old girl with a hearing impairment, is trying to emerge from the sheltered world her mother has created for her.
+In doing this, she puts aside the self-imposed isolation of her deafness, and learns the value of her own identity.